minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789
 ```

-If the token is provided orally to the user (e.g. by phone), we recommend to only use the following subset of 23 characters:
+If the code is provided orally to the user (e.g. by phone), we recommend to only use the following subset of 23 characters:

 ```
 BCFGJLQRSTUVXYZ23456789